 Between filtered out news feeds, short, easy-to-watch videos, and memes galore, people are hooked on their devices and the social media apps.
 Of course, in a time when the majority of the world is facing some level of lockdown/social distancing, staying connected via digital devices feels absolutely critical.
 But, is it possible that even though everyone else seems to be using digital devices, that you may need a digital detox?

 Do I Need a Digital Detox?

 A digital detox is just like any other kind of detox.
-Instead of continuing to use digital devices to excess, you would instead cut back or eliminate your digital device use for a set period of time.
+Instead of continuing to use digital devices for a long amount of time, you would instead cut back or eliminate your screen time use for a set period of time.
 Honestly, living in today’s world without some sort of digital device is nearly impossible, so giving up the use of them permanently is not realistic.
 But, if you begin noticing certain behaviors tied to your digital use, a detox might just be the thing to help you reboot.